Jenny Desrosiers: visual alchemist

 With their visual artistry being directly influenced by their Afro-Caribbean background growing up in the vibrant Haitian community within the city of Boston and surrounding areas, Jenny draws from their lived experiences to create with the intention of bringing timeless Black narratives to life.

-Jenny captures daily life in an empathetically raw and captivating manner by using the art of storytelling, color theory, interesting angles, and carefully curated lighting via both video motion and still 120/35mm film imagery.
-They explore topics such as dynamic storytelling, mundane everyday life, love, intergenerational trauma, the immigrant experience, and community in their work.
+Capturing daily life in a raw and captivating manner by using the art of storytelling, color theory, interesting angles, and carefully curated lighting via video motion, and still 120/35mm film imagery, Jenny explores topics such as storytelling, everyday life, love, the Haitian Diaspora, intergenerational trauma, religion, the immigrant experience, and the importance of community in their work.

-Minors- Digital Media Studies (TV & Film), Fine Arts (Photography)
+Minor in Digital Media Studies (TV & Film Production)